Three new approaches for brain cancer treatment

 The patient was awake, and could even go home after just a few hours.
 The results show the treatment is safe and well tolerated.
 The blood brain barrier is completely restored after 24 hours.
 There is now a Phase II Clinical Trial taking place to study increased survival times.

 Founder of CANCERactive and Oxford University Biochemist Chris Woollams added, “We desperately need new options for brain cancer patients.
 Temozolomide only works in approximately 20% of patients and is really quite weak.
 It was approved for use by the FDA in 1986, almost 40 years ago.
-Clinical trials on Avastin have shown no real increases in survival times.
+Clinical trials on Avastin have shown no increases in survival times.
 And radiotherapy can cause damage.
 We’ve really gone nowhere since Catherine’s day.”

 Go to: Brain cancer - alternative treatments that work?